-“Very simply, let’s use a humourous situation as the conduit.
+“Very simply, let’s use a humorous situation as the conduit.
 Let’s put everybody, including her ladyship, into a raucous mood.
 During which it would be unbecoming for her to say no when we invite her to resume her duties.”

 “Wait a minute,” Uzume interrupted.
 “You’re saying we make her … laugh?
 And she’d agree to anything afterward?”

 “Yes.
-To do so, let’s have a festival!
+To accomplish that, let’s have a festival!
 In the future, mortals would call this … a matsuri!
 Yes!
 A matsuri!
 We would set up a splendid Sakaki tree outside the cave and we would dance around this, while wearing our gayest!
 On the tree, let’s also hang magnificent jewels and a beautiful, beautiful mirror.
-When her ladyship is curious about the ruckus, she would peep from the cave and upon seeing her own glorious reflection in the mirror, she would be so mesmerised, she wouldn’t be able to stop herself from wandering to it.
+When her ladyship is curious about the ruckus, she would peep from the cave and upon seeing her own glorious reflection in the mirror, she would be so mesmerized, she wouldn’t be able to stop herself from wandering to it.
 We can then quickly seal the darn cave.”